MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/create-and-use-a-template-to-add-users.md

 2. Select **Templates**, and then select **Manage templates** from the drop-down list.

 3. A list of templates will appear.
-Select a template, select the three dots to the right of the template name, and then select **Delete**.
+Select a template, and then select **Delete**.

 ## Related topics